 Emergency treatment and outpatient services are provided by either The Royal Adelaide Hospital or the Modbury Hospital.

-As residents you are encouraged to maintain your friendships and social contacts outside the Residential Care Facility, and to go out as often as able.
+As residents you are encouraged to maintain your friendships and social contacts outside the aged care home, and to go out as often as able.
 Relatives and friends are also encouraged to visit during our visiting hours between 11.00 am and 8.00 pm.
 To maintain an uncluttered and safe environment there are no additional chairs for visitors provided in your room, however chairs are available in the lounge/dining areas.
 You may use these chairs to entertain your visitors if you wish and return them prior to leaving the facility.

 Residents are required to provide 24hr notice when going out, so that medications can be prepared and menus adjusted.